 Dr. Taghizadeh can also destroy the damaged veins using a treatment known as sclerotherapy.
 Sclerotherapy involves injections of a special chemical into the damaged vein that causes it to collapse.
 Over time, the vein shrinks, and blood reroutes to healthy veins nearby.

-You may also be a candidate for laser therapy that uses laser energy to close off the spider vein and destroy it.
-Dr. Taghizadeh uses advanced technology to treat veins from the surface of your skin without the need for incisions.
+You may also be a candidate for VeinGogh therapy that uses heat energy to close off the spider vein and destroy it.
+Dr. Taghizadeh uses this advanced technology to treat veins from the surface of your skin without the need for incisions.

 To find out which treatment is right for your spider veins, call the San Diego Varicose Vein Treatment Center nearest you or request an appointment online today.